kyolf/Turkish-SK/README.md

 **BackEnd**: NodeJs, Express, Passport, MongoDB, Mongoose </br>
 **Deployment**: Mlab, Heroku, Travis </br>

+## Things to Look Into in the Future
+* How to use chai testing with Google Auth

 ## Description Of API
 ### API Calls Done In Client
 * **GET** http://yinelemek.herokuapp.com/api/vocab